 Disaster analyst.
-USGS Mendenhall Fellow.
+Mendenhall Fellow @USGS and NHC.

 I'm a disaster analyst and data visualization enthusiast who works with data to inform decisions after an event.
 In my research, the communities that I organize, or with the students I advise, I value cultivating open and understanding environments to bring different perspectives together.